-Flesh Wound at 253 Cuba Street, Wellington, has a world-wide reputation due to it’s exceptional standard of hygiene, professional technique, and knowledge.
+Flesh Wound now at Imperial INC NZ, 168 Taita Drive, Avalon, Lower Hutt, has a world-wide reputation due to it’s exceptional standard of hygiene, professional technique, and knowledge.

 The only studio in the lower-North Island that provides the arts of Piercing, Stretching, Cutting, Branding, Hook Suspensions, and Live Theatre Piercings.